—- Eyewitness account —-

 No turning back.

 Ebb and flow.
 No lights and no warnings.
 What at first seemed easy turned difficult.
 No check-ins hence no updates.
 Bait and switch.
-Twice, unhooked, we were left to float and fend for ourselves without the two head, seeking cover of the dark of night, full of doubt, fear, and uncertainty.
+Twice, unhooked, in the dark, we were left to float and fend for ourselves.
+We were immobile, without the towhead, floating hearse, full of doubt, fear, and uncertainty.
+Amadeus underlined music.

 Betrayal begets betrayal.

-Our fate and future were unknown, with no father nor friend.
+Our fate and future.
 Nine lives – Band on the Run- at the mercy of shooters and looters.
 Occasional flashing flares and ear-deafening rockets jolted us.
 Standing room only.
 No sleeping, only pounding hearts.

-Since shielded and sound-proofed, we missed out on all anxiety and action in the city.
+Shielded and semi-soundproof, we missed out on all anxiety and action in the city.

-That same night, South Korean diplomats as Third-Country nationals, like Iranian and Polish, were hunkering down waiting for evac.
+That night, South Korean diplomats as Third-Country nationals, like Iranian and Indonesian, Hungarian and Polish, were hunkering down waiting for evac.
 They helped themselves to the embassy bar.
+Why let good wine go to waste!
 Around the pool, some even tossed paper airplanes made out of real money.
+The same stack my mom divided up among us the day before.
 Others, in groups of 45-50, staged for Heli-lift.
-In one account (Honorable Exit), they commandeered official limos – even a fire truck – to amuse themselves, turning “America” into Arcade.
+In one account (Honorable Exit), they commandeered an official limo – even a fire truck – to amuse themselves, turning “America” into Arcade, just like a few days earlier at Embassy’s Luau Night after Thieu’s three-hours address.

-Eventually and unfortunately, 420 – including hung-over South Korean – were left behind (and had to straighten out those paper “airplanes” to buy some breakfast) – italics were mine.
-Far Eastern Economic Review journalist reported that “plain dainty Jane” carrying Embassy couch, once seated dignitaries and diplomats from Lodge to LBJ.
-Slightly burned dollars not sure from DAO or the Embassy later resurfaced in Guam.
+Eventually and unfortunately, 420 – including hung-over South Korean – got left behind (and had to straighten out those paper “airplanes” to buy some breakfast) – italics mine.
+Far Eastern Economic Review journalist reported that “plain dainty Jane” carrying Embassy couch, once seated dignitaries and diplomats – from Lodge to LBJ.
+Slightly burned dollars not sure from DAO or the Embassy, later resurfaced in Guam.

 Had we made over the wall of the Embassy, we might have moved in full circles.

 Intended mostly for our US Ambassador and his crew, Operation Talon Wise, at 4:58AM, pulled anchor, with (Tiger, Tiger, Tiger) boarded next-to-last Chinook- 46 Lazy Ace 09.
-A still photo showed Martin in crumpled suit and bloodshot eyes aboard the USS Blue Ridge giving interviews.
+A still photo showed Martin in crumpled suit and bloodshot eyes aboard the USS Blue Ridge while giving interview i.e. “oh, I thought we still had a shot at it”….blah blah blah.

-At 7:50 AM the last eleven marines (having told the remaining crowd that “I will not leave you behind” (Marines’ mantra) except for retreating to the john “mac dai”, then tossing gas grenades pooof! their own ex-filtration – eyes alert, flags (of our fathers) folded – in contrast to Iwo Jima’s military ceremony.
+At 7:50 AM the last eleven marines (having told the remaining crowd that “I will not leave you behind” – Marines’ mantra except fora stop at the john “mac dai”), sprayed gas grenades pooof – flares and not Agent Orange for their own ex-filtration – All eyes scanned like a Waymo uber drive, flags (of our fathers) folded – in contrast to Iwo Jima’s military ceremony.

-By pure luck we evaporated on the slowest and most unseaworthy vessel (twice at zero mph) under the noses of danger.
+By pure luck we evaporated by means of the most unseaworthy vessel (twice at zero mph) right under the noses of danger.
 “Mother wants you to call home”?
 “Mom, it’s me, Whiskey Joe” overheard on DAO two-way “What are we going to do with the 2 (last US) bodies?”
-Reply: “Take them to the Seventh Day Adventist Hospital”.
+Reply: “Take them to the Seventh Day Adventist Hospital” (nearest to the airport).

 Wednesday APRIL 30, 1975, OPEN SEA

-Loud cheers abruptly spread as we got moving again.
+Loud cheers erupted as we got moving again.
 Apparently, contracted to tow as many barges as possible, the towboat was running – with engine-light on.
-Everything that moved, especially overworked 75 Marines choppers, moved.
+Everything that moved, especially overworked 75 Marines choppers, moved that day: land, sea or air.

 Out of all floating objects, we were the slowest but glad to be moving at all.